eellak/gsoc2019-greek-morpho/README.md

  Nouns, Proper Nouns, Adjectives, Verbs, Prepositions, Adverbs, Acronyms with information automatically extracted from the Greek wiktionary using Universal Dependencies Tagset.
-2. Addition of the extracted words and POS to open source Greek Spelling dictionaries and rules based on POS will be written.
+2. Addition of the extracted words to open source spelling dictionaries.

+## Final Report

+You can find the final report in the following [gist](https://gist.github.com/algorithm314/449e301c331c7d91a5116c0d00703a20).

 ## Timeline